manicminer/ansible-auto-scaling-tutorial/README.md

 ## Step 7: Create and configure an Auto Scaling Group

-We’ll create an Auto Scaling Group and configure it to use the Launch Configuration we previously created.
+We'll create an Auto Scaling Group and configure it to use the Launch Configuration we previously created.
 Within the boundaries that we define, AWS will launch instances into the ASG dynamically based on the current load across all instances.
 Equally when the load drops, some instances will be terminated accordingly.
-Exactly how many instances are launched or terminated is defined in a Scaling Policy, which are also created and linked to the ASG.
+Exactly how many instances are launched or terminated is defined in one or more scaling policies, which are also created and linked to the ASG.

 ```yaml
 ---